ImashaAV/ImashaAV.github.io/posts/2026-08-10-how-much-rent-verification.md

 **Limitations**:

 •	**It’s a commercial source, not a government one**: Apartment Guide is not a government owned source.
 It’s owned by Redfin, operated through Rent group INC (Redfin Corporation, 2021).
-This means the data only reflects the listings that landlords decided to list with Apartment Guide and the entire rental market in the city.
+This means the data only reflects the listings that landlords decided to list with Apartment Guide and not the entire rental market in the city.

  •	**“Average” rent is based on available listings, not all rented units**: The values in Apartment Guide show the asking prices for available apartments at a point in time, not the actual rents being paid across all occupied units in a city.
 Therefore, it can produce different results from a government source which uses census information.